 One of the methods NASA uses to train their astronauts is VR.
 At the same time, spending time in a supine or tilted position is one of the analogs of microgravity on Earth.
 However, the impact of body position on navigation in simulated zero-gravity spaces remains unexplored.

-Researchers are not new to investigating the effects of various body positions on spatial perception and navigation in VR.
-The effects of a non-upright position in VR on presence, perception of distance, and self-motion processing, to name a few, have already been studied.
 This project aims to contribute to this growing body of research by examining the potential differences in navigating a simulated zero-gravity space in a supine position compared to an upright position.